Want to engage with your kids and help them think deeper? These family conversation starters will ignite discussion and critical thinking.

 We ask, “How was school?” to get the predictable “Good” response.
 We might dive into asking what they did at school, which is better, but not by much.

 Beyond getting more than a one-word answer, I wanted to learn how to spur conversation with my kids to get them to think differently.
-I knew how important family conversation starters can be to encourage critical thinking, instill values, and offer a different way of seeing themselves.
+I knew how important family conversation starters can be to encourage critical thinking and instill values.

 Family conversation starters

-Once in a while, whether reading a book or listening to a podcast, I’d come across a recommended question to ask our kids.
-And each time, I would jot it down on my phone to save and use.
+Once in a while, whether reading a book or listening to a podcast, I’d come across a recommended question to ask kids.
+I would then jot it down on my phone to save and use.

-Take a look at these family conversation starters to ask your child:
+Take a look at these family conversation starters to ask:

 1. “How do you want to change the world?”

 In the sixth grade, my class had an assignment of drawing a poster of what we wanted to be when we grew up.
-But when the time came for me to draw a poster, I had no idea what to do.
+But when the time came for me to draw a poster, I had no idea what I wanted to be.
 I remember panicking at the thought of not being able to turn in an assignment on time (yep, I was that kid).

 Finally, on the last day, I drew myself as… a paleontologist.
 Not because I had any interest in dinosaurs, but because the movie Jurassic Park was all the rage.